astro-tiptop/TIPTOP/docs/source/index.rst

 .. note::
    This documentation is still under development.
-If you find confusing elements please contact Anne-Laure cheffot (anne.cheffot@inaf.it).
-Also Some heavy modification is to be expected in TIPTOP.
+If you find confusing elements please open an issue on github and label it Documentation and assign it to @alcheffot.
+Also some heavy modification is to be expected in TIPTOP.
    The documentation will try to follow.

 References
 ----------